Eli Clare: The Marrow's Telling: Words in Motion

 The Marrow's Telling: Words in Motion is a collection of poetry published by Homofactus Press in 2007, though many of the poems had been previously published.
 The collection was a Lambda Literary Award finalist in 2007.

 In this work, Eli Clare "explores how bodies carry history and identity over time".
 The poems include contradiction and repetition as they discuss the themes of disability, race, gender, violence, and sexuality.

 Brilliant Imperfection: Grappling with Cure

 Brilliant Imperfection: Grappling with Cure was published by Duke University Press in 2017.
 In 2018, Brilliant Imperfection won the Publishing Triangle's Randy Shilts Award for Gay Nonfiction.

 In Brilliant Imperfection, Eli Clare explores the concept of cure, "the deeply held belief that body-minds considered broken need to be fixed," while using memoir, history, and critical analysis to discuss the intersectionality of race, disability, sexuality, class, and gender, as well as environmental politics.
 Clare is one of the first scholars to popularize the concept of bodymind, which he uses in Brilliant Imperfection as a way to resist common Western assumptions that the body and mind are separate entities or that the mind is "superior" to the body.

+Unfurl: Survivals, Sorrows, and Dreaming

+Unfurl: Survivals, Sorrows, and Dreaming was published by Duke University Press in 2025.
+It is a combination of poetry and creative nonfiction, described by the publisher as a "queer disabled love song to trees and beavers, tremors and dreams."